scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/speedometer/README.md

   tick-label-col    | 	sets colour of labels of the ticks. needle-col       | 	sets colour of the needle. default-fonts    | 	sets the default fonts in gauge.
-  api             | 	Name of the api to call backend data (Optional). transport       | 	method used to call api (can take "http" or "wss") (Optional). msg-tag          | 	Subscribe to socket messages with tag name (Optional).
+  api             | 	Name of the api to call backend data. transport       | 	method used to call api (can take "http" or "wss"). msg-tag          | 	Subscribe to socket messages with tag name.
-  api-params         | 	api parameters (Optional).
+  api-params         | 	api parameters.

 ## Componenet usage: